google/zazu/README.md

   * [Technical Overview](https://docs.google.com/presentation/d/1DOwl_EesvlmE_FSkgWWXBwvMYIcrJJ3e5g5JHzfIefU/edit#slide=id.g363d74ec1e_0_45)
   * [Repository](https://github.com/google/zazu)

-## Support

-This project is in alpha - for questions please contact the project owners amete@google.com & jmattarian@google.com.
-Note - while in alpha, select organizations will be approved to receive technical, analytical and engineering support from Google.
-If interested in the alpha, please send requests to amete@google.com.
-For bugs, comments or enhancements, please submit directly at our [public repository](https://github.com/google/zazu).
-Note we are also interested in collaborators interested in contributing to the application - if you'd like to make a contribution to the code base, please make a pull request.

 ## Prerequisites

 1. Billing method available or already set up on the [Google Cloud Platform (GCP)](https://pantheon.corp.google.com/billing).